Resources

 Jamestown Urban Design Plan 2.0 (2018)

-This plan outlines an update to progress made on the implementation of the first UDP vision for renewing downtown Jamestown, identifies the actions needed to accomplish the vision, and defines the roles and responsibilities of the institutions and people that can make it happen.
-It grew out of an extraordinarily collaborative effort involving city government, business and community leaders, foundations, downtown businesses, and city residents.
+This plan provides an updated assessment of the progress made in implementing the original Urban Design Plan (UDP) for revitalizing downtown Jamestown.
+It reaffirms the vision for renewal, outlines the next steps needed to achieve that vision, and clarifies the roles and responsibilities of the institutions and individuals involved.
+The plan emerged from an exceptionally collaborative effort that included city government, business and community leaders, foundations, downtown businesses, and residents.

 Jamestown Urban Design Plan 2.0